 Gabon Travel Health Advice

 Yellow fever vaccinations are required for all visitors over the age of one.
 Gabon is a malaria zone, and either mefloquine or doxycycline is recommended.
 There have been recent outbreaks of chikungunya fever and dengue fever, both transmitted by mosquito bites; no vaccine is available for either disease, but stringent anti-insect measures are recommended.
-Vaccinations for hepatitis A, hepatitis B and typhoid are recommended for all travellers to Gabon, and it is recommended that you be up to date with your vaccinations for MMR (measles, mumps, rubella) and tetanus-diphtheria.
+Vaccinations for hepatitis A, hepatitis B and typhoid are recommended for all travellers to Gabon.
 Those who will be spending a lot of time outdoors and may be at risk of animal bites should also consider a rabies vaccination.
 Tap water should not be drunk unless it has been boiled, and ice and uncooked fruits should also be avoided.

 Healthcare in Gabon is poor, and traveller's insurance is a necessity.
 Many doctors will expect cash up front, regardless of insurance.
 Medical facilities in major cities should be sufficient for routine care, but in the rural areas healthcare is often non-existent.
 If you require any medication on your travels it is best to bring it with you, in the original packaging, with a signed and dated letter from your doctor detailing exactly what it is and why you need it.